Candela Obscura: Casting

 The first chapter stars Jaffe as the Lightkeeper and fellow Critical Role regular cast members Laura Bailey and Ashley Johnson, alongside Anjali Bhimani and Robbie Daymond, who previously appeared on Critical Roles spin-off series Exandria Unlimited.
 The first chapter is led by Critical Role dungeon master Matthew Mercer as the chapter's game master.
 Bailey plays as the medium Arlo Black, Bhimani as the magician Charlotte "Charlie" Eaves, Johnson as the criminal August "Auggie" James, and Daymond as the professor Howard Margrove.

 The second chapter is led by the Candela Obscura game designer Spenser Starke as the game master.
 Zehra Fazal joins the cast along with Critical Role regular cast members Marisha Ray, Travis Willingham and Exandria Unlimited: Calamity cast members Brennan Lee Mulligan and Luis Carazo.
 Carazo plays as the medium Marion Collodi, Fazal as Doctor Jinnah Basar, Mulligan as the soldier Sean Finnerty, Ray as the criminal Beatrix Monroe and Willingham as the journalist Nathaniel Trapp.
 Jaffe is the only returning cast member from Chapter 1; reprising the Lightkeeper role.

 The third chapter is led by Aabria Iyengar as the game master with Noshir Dalal, Sam Riegel, Gina Darling, Ashly Burch and Liam O'Brien as players.
 Like the previous chapters, Jaffe reprises the Lightkeeper role.
 Burch plays as Doctor Elsie Roberts, Dalal as Professor Rajan Savarimuthu, Darling as the magician Cordelia Glask, O'Brien as the occultist Cosmo Grimm and Riegel as the soldier Oscar Grimm.

 O'Brien returns in the fourth chapter as the game master with Jaffe, Aimee Carrero, Imari Williams, and Alexander Ward as players; Jaffe also reprises the Lightkeeper role.

-Starke will return as the game master for the Candela Obscura Live one-shot special with Mercer, Bailey, Ray and guest star Khary Payton as players.
-Jaffe will act as the Master of Ceremonies.
-Ahead of the live show, the cast will create their characters and form their circle in front of the VIP ticket holders.
+Starke returns as the game master in the Candela Obscura Live one-shot special, The Circle of the Silver Screen.
+Mercer, Khary Payton, Bailey and Ray are the players.
+Jaffe acts as the Master of Ceremonies.
+O'Brien has a cameo appearance.
+The cast created their characters and formed their circle in front of the VIP ticket holders ahead of the live show.